 Limited wifi connections

-The Dell Inspiron may have a simple design, however, its aluminium feel touches add to the aesthetic quality, it’s made from extremely solid materials so it doesn’t exactly feel cheap.
+The Dell Inspiron may have a simple design, however, its aluminum feel touches add to the aesthetic quality, it’s made from extremely solid materials so it doesn’t exactly feel cheap.
 If you’re looking for a sturdy gaming laptop under 600 dollars, it offers a fantastic choice.

 Although the display has a decent resolution the panel that is used is not up to scratch so the viewing angles are poor and colors are shown to be dull, and this isn’t helped by the overly thick bezel that you get on this device.